codex-storage/apatheia/README.md

 The goal of the apatheia library is to provide a painless, suffering free way of using multi-threading with async in Nim.

+It's essentially just a wrapper around best patterns for integrating nim-taskpools with Chronos multithread signalling.

 The main modules are:
 - queues - queues with support for async signals
 - jobs - macro and utilities for submitting jobs to a taskpool